Recycling is a hot topic and over the past few years it has become part of our everyday life.

 How are mattresses recycled?

 Depending on the mattress you may be able to recycle it all.
 Firstly, the mattress is taken apart.
-Any springs can be sent for metal recycling, foam may be recycled for carpet underlay or sent to waste-to-energy plant, along with textile material such as mattress covers.
+Any springs can be sent for metal recycling, foam may be recycled for carpet underlay or sent to a waste-to-energy plant, along with textile material such as mattress covers.